-Lovebirds are friendly, sociable parrots that thrive in the company of same-species birds.
-Unsurprisingly, playing and engaging with unpaired pet lovebirds is essential to their health and happiness.
+Lovebirds are friendly, sociable parrots that thrive with other same-species birds.
+Unsurprisingly, playing and engaging with unpaired birds is essential to their health and happiness.

 Bored, isolated parrots develop mental health and psychological problems.
 A lack of attention leaves lovebirds vulnerable to boredom, loneliness, depression, stress, destructive behaviors, and stereotypies.

-A single lovebird needs 2-4 hours of daily human interaction.
-This can include allowing the bird to fly and explore outside its cage, playing games together, watching TV, and teaching it tricks.
+A single lovebird needs several hours of daily exercise and interaction.
+This can include allowing it to fly and explore outside its cage, playing games together, watching TV, and teaching it tricks.

-If you’re concerned that a pet lovebird will be unhappy when you’re not around, getting a second bird will keep it occupied.
+If you’re concerned that your pet will be unhappy when you’re not around, getting a second bird will keep it occupied.
 A pair of bonded lovebirds will meet each other’s social needs.

-The ideal companion for a lovebird is a second lovebird because their deep devotion to each other is how they got their name.
-Bonded lovebirds spend their time preening, feeding, and playing together.
+The ideal companion is a second lovebird.
+Their deep devotion to each other is how they got their name.
+Bonded birds spend their time talking, preening, feeding, and playing together.

 Getting a second lovebird will fulfill the existing bird’s social requirements.
-A pair of lovebirds will keep each other occupied during the day while you’re at work or otherwise engaged.
+A pair will keep each other occupied during the day while you’re at work or otherwise engaged.

-You can still play, pet, and talk to lovebirds as much as you like.
-However, they won’t need as much attention to be happy and contented, provided they have each other’s companionship.
+You can still play, pet, and talk to them.
+However, they won’t need as much one-on-one attention to be happy and contented, provided they have each other’s companionship.

 A lovebird without a mate can become sad and depressed, causing mental health problems.
-You must spend sufficient time together if you only have one lovebird.
+You must spend sufficient time together if you only have one bird.

-Lovebirds are happiest when part of a bonded pair.
-They’re social birds that interact with members of their species, calling to each other to communicate and check on each other’s welfare.
+Lovebirds are happiest when pair-bonded.
+They’re social birds that interact with members of their species, calling out to communicate and check on each other’s welfare.

-When a lovebird’s bonded mate dies, it’ll pine for its mate and show signs of deep sadness.
+When a lovebird’s bonded mate dies, it pines for them and shows profound sadness.

-You can keep a lovebird alone but must devote time and attention to its needs.
-Lonely lovebirds can develop stereotypies, like feather-destructive behavior, pacing, and head bobbing.
+You can keep a lovebird alone but must devote time to its needs.
+Lonely lovebirds can develop stereotypies, like feather-destructive behavior (FDB), pacing, and head bobbing.

-Lovebirds can form strong bonds with their owners, like many other parrots.
-However, a lovebird’s bond with a human will never be the same as with another lovebird.
+Lovebirds can form strong bonds with their owners.
+However, the bond with a human will never be the same as with another same-species bird.

-Bonded lovebirds can understand each other’s movements, mannerisms, and vocalizations, so they can communicate in a way that a human and a parrot can’t.
+Bonded lovebirds understand each other’s movements, mannerisms, and vocalizations.
+This means they can communicate in a way that a human and a parrot can’t.

-While lovebirds enjoy human companionship, especially when hand-reared, they’ll always prefer the company of same-species birds.
+While lovebirds enjoy human companionship, especially when hand-reared, they’ll always prefer the company of their species.

-There are various ways to interact with a lovebird, including the following:
+There are ways to interact with a lovebird, including:

 - Flying.